Sequence of removing the camshaft bearing caps on a 4-cylinder engine

 Five-cylinder engines

-1. Gradually and evenly loosen the bolts securing the camshaft bearing caps No. 1, 2 and 6 and remove the caps.
+1. Gradually and evenly loosen the camshaft bearing cap mounting bolts No.1, 2 and 6 and remove the caps.

-2. Gradually, in a diagonal sequence, loosen the camshaft bearing bolts 3, 4 and 5 by half a turn for each pass until the bolts are completely unscrewed.
+2. Gradually, in a diagonal sequence, loosen the camshaft bearing mounting bolts 3, 4 and 5 by half a turn each time until the bolts are completely loosened.
 This is necessary to gradually and evenly relieve the pressure of the valve springs on the camshaft.

 3. Remove the camshaft from the cylinder head.